SichangHe/igem-2022-dku-backup/src/education.md

 We gained lots of insights from external sources, such as professors, companies, literature etc.\
-On-campus education allows us to better transfer knowledge about synthetic biology and *Shigella* treatment to our students, as well as gathering fresh blood for the next year's team.
+On-campus education allows us to better transfer knowledge about synthetic biology and *Shigella* treatment to our students, as well as gather fresh blood for the next year's team.
 Science popularization and education in local schools also gave us the opportunity to communicate with middle and high school students, understand their ideas and answer their doubts.